fbpx

 Here’s what I pack inside my Hawaii carry-on bag:

 • Lots of Snacks: You’ll want to bring WAY more snacks than you think you’ll need.
 It’s a great way to keep kids occupied and less angry.
 Plus, you can always use them during your trip.
+Packing enough snacks for the flight and your first day on the island is one of the best travel tips for flying with toddlers.

 • Reusable Water Bottle: You will get free drinks on the airplane, but those plastic cups filled with ice can get really messy with kids.
 Pour the drink into a water bottle or sippy cup to alleviate some stress about spills.